bmcc-mmp/mmp460/wordpress/anatomy-theme.md

 ![theme anatomy](theme-anatom.png)

 Theme templates are PHP files that include the HTML code required to structure pages and PHP code that instructs the server to deliver content from the database.
-The HTML files that copmrised the website are created on the fly by WordPress based on the templates and the content from the database.
+The HTML files that comprised the website are created on the fly by WordPress based on the templates and the content from the database.

 This is a [bare-bone theme](https://github.com/bmcc-mmp/mmp460/tree/master/wordpress/MMP460-minimal-theme) that can be used to study the basic building blocks on a WordPress theme.